 - Silicone gel implants today are highly cohesive.
 They are soft and pliable, but do not leak when cut.

 - Generally look and feel more natural, particularly as it can be difficult to discern where the breast ends and the implant begins.

-- Ruptures in saline breast implants are usually self-evident.
+- Ruptures of saline breast implants are usually self-evident.
 When a saline breast implant ruptures, the saline leaks out and is absorbed by the body.
-The implant naturally deflates as the saline leaks out causing the breast to decrease in size.
+The implant naturally deflates as the saline leaks out and the breast decreases in size.
 The change in size will signal a rupture.

 Patients also want to know how to care for their new breasts on a more routine basis.
 While we can discuss daily care during your post-operative visits, here are some recommendations to help: